AnilaDuka/WebsiteDataScraping/README.md

 This is a Python script that scrapes data from the Wikipedia page listing the largest companies in the United States by revenue.
 The script extracts relevant data and saves it into a CSV file for further analysis.

 ## Technologies Used
-Python
+-Python
-BeautifulSoup (for web scraping)
+-BeautifulSoup (for web scraping)
-Pandas (for handling and saving data)
+-Pandas (for handling and saving data)

 ## Data Source
 The data is scraped from the following Wikipedia page: